QiaoyaWu/qiaoyawu.github.io/_pages/about.md

   - /about.html
 ---
 Hi, I am Qiaoya Wu (吴巧雅), a third-year graduate student in the Department of Astronomy at the University of Illinois, Urbana-Champaign.
-I work with [Prof. Yue Shen](http://quasar.astro.illinois.edu/index.html#) on multi-wavelength observations on active galactic nuclei (AGNs/quasars), quasar spectral surveys, black hole binaries, and cosmological large-scale structure.
+I work with [Prof. Yue Shen](http://quasar.astro.illinois.edu/index.html#) on multi-wavelength observations on active galactic nuclei (AGNs/quasars), quasar spectral surveys, and photoionization models.
+I am also interested in black hole binaries and cosmological large-scale structure.

 [View CV](http://qiaoyawu.github.io/files/CV_for_web.pdf)